bryansbizaar/flickr-browser/README.md

-# 📸 Flickr Local Browser - Portfolio Demo
+# 📸 Flickr Local Browser

 A complete desktop application for downloading and browsing Flickr photo collections locally, with advanced search and album management capabilities.

+> **Note**: This is a portfolio demonstration version of a custom application originally built for a private client.
+Personal data has been replaced with realistic demo content to showcase the technical implementation and user experience.

 ## 🎯 Quick Demo